How to Make Sourdough Starter

-I’ll teach you how to make Sourdough Starter from scratch without any commercial yeast.
-You need just 3 ingredients and 7-10 days to begin making real sourdough bread at home.
+I’ll teach you how to make sourdough starter from scratch—without any commercial yeast.
+You need just 3 ingredients and 7–10 days to begin making sourdough bread at home.

 If you’re new to the world of sourdough baking, I’m so excited to get you “started” (pun intended!).
-Before you know it, I think you’ll be as obsessed as I am by the incredible living thing that is sourdough.
+Before you know it, I think you’ll be just as fascinated as I am by the incredible living thing that is sourdough.

 Yes, a sourdough starter is a living batter.
 It is built over several days to cultivate wild yeast from the environment and from the flour itself.